Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - Giving your strawberries a good wash ensures they’ll be clean when you freeze them, which is important!

-- Before freezing your strawberries, we recommend washing them off with either of the methods above.
+- Before freezing strawberries, we recommend washing them off with either of the methods above.

 How to Freeze Strawberries

-- Place strawberries in a single layer on a baking sheet in the freezer until frozen
+- Place strawberries on a baking sheet: Place berries in a single layer on a baking sheet in the freezer until frozen, which prevents the strawberries from sticking together.

 How to Store Strawberries